-In this paper we prove the existence of Floer-non-trivial Lagrangian tori located near the exceptional loci for reverse mmp transitions.
-The version of Floer theory that we use requires the notion of {\em bounding cochain} of Fukaya-Oh-Ohta-Ono \cite{fooo}.
-We begin with a brief discussion of what we mean by Fukaya algebras.
-There are several foundational systems which at the moment which are not known to be equivalent (or in some cases, completely written down.)
-Our foundational system uses {\em stabilizing divisors} as in Cieliebak-Mohnke \cite{cm:trans}.
-While this foundational scheme is somewhat less general than the other approaches, it requires no discussion of virtual fundamental classes and so makes the necessary foundational arguments substantially shorter.
-In particular for any compact oriented spin Lagrangian submanifold equipped with a rank one local system there is a {\em strictly unital Fukaya algebra}, defined by counting {\em weighted treed holomorphic disks}, independent of all choices up to homotopy equivalence.
-The resulting moduli space of solutions to the {\em weak Maurer-Cartan equation} is independent of all choices and for each solution there exists a well-defined {\em Floer cohomology group}.
-We say that the Lagrangian is {\em weakly-unobstructed} if the space of solutions is non-empty and {\em Floer non-trivial} if the Floer cohomology group is non-zero for some solution to the weak Maurer-Cartan equation.
-The first result of this paper is the {\em creation} of Floer non-trivial Lagrangians at mmp transitions:
+The Fukaya algebra also depends on the choice of local system with values in the units in the Novikov ring.
+Let $\Lambda$ denote the universal Novikov field and $\Lambda^\times \subset \Lambda$ the group of elements with vanishing valuation with respect to the formal variable.
+For a connected Lagrangian $L$ denote by $\RR(L) = \Hom(\pi_1(L), \Lambda^\times)$ the group of $\Lambda^\times$-local systems.
+For any compact oriented spin Lagrangian submanifold $L$ equipped with a local system $y \in \RR(L)$ there is a {\em strictly unital Fukaya algebra} $CF(L,{y})$, defined by counting {\em weighted treed pseudoholomorphic disks}, independent of all choices up to homotopy equivalence.
+The resulting moduli space of solutions $MC(L,{y})$ to the {\em projective Maurer-Cartan equation} is independent of all choices and for each solution $b \in MC(L,{y})$ the {\em Floer cohomology group} $HF(L,{y},b)$ is independent of the choice of perturbations up to isomorphism.
+The main result of this paper is the existence of Floer non-trivial Lagrangians near mmp transitions: